Dreamland (2019 American film): Plot

 At the town dance, Eugene overhears George mentioning evidence against Allison at the police station.
 Stealing his stepfather's keys, Eugene breaks into the evidence room and discovers photographs of the crime scene.
 He discovers Alison had lied and failed to mention her accomplice, Perry, who killed people.
 While running from the police both were shot and Perry died.
 Eugene confronts Allison, claiming she lied to him.

 George discovers a torn cloth from Allison’s dress and takes it to the sheriff as proof of her being in the area.
 The sheriff fires George, believing he gave Eugene the keys to gain evidence which Eugene burned.
 George drives back to the farm.
 George confronts Eugene, telling him they may lose their home.

 Eugene and Allison leave town in the family truck.
 Allison believes Eugene came because he loves her and tells him she does not love him in return and intended to go alone.
 Eugene reminds her that his father is in Mexico and this is his chance to find him.
 They stop at a hotel.
 Allison takes a shower and invites Eugene in, leading to them having sex.

 The following morning, in need of money, they rob a bank.
 Eugene holds the customers hostage as Allison raids the tellers.
 One hostage takes advantage of a brief hesitation and takes aim at Allison.
 Eugene fires one shot into the man's head, killing him.
 They make their getaway.

 Driving down the road, Eugene, wracked with guilt, insists they pull over.
 They do and Allison pleads with him to get back in the car, while he walks away into the woods.
 George and a small posse are on their trail, with Eugene's sister Phoebe hidden in the back seat.
 Allison and Eugene both admit their wrongdoings to each other.
 Allison embraces him and tells him they can baptize themselves in the ocean and begin a new life together.

 As they run back to the car, George fires a shot, hitting Allison.
 As she lies dying, Eugene kneels with her.
 George tells his men to lay down their weapons as Eugene fires a shot into George's leg.
 George tells his men not to fire at Eugene.
 Phoebe yells at him to run.
 Eugene hurries to the truck and quickly speeds off.
-Phoebe, narrating the entire story, says the family never saw Eugene again, though she is keeping his legend alive.
+Grown-up Phoebe, narrating the entire story, says the family never saw Eugene again, though she is keeping his legend alive.